greenelab/deep-review/sections/04_study.md

 from TFBS classification tasks.
 Alipanahi et al. [@tag:Alipanahi2015_predicting] also introduced mutation maps, where they could easily mutate, add, or delete base pairs in a sequence and see how the model changed its prediction.
-This would be very time consuming in a lab setting, but easy to simulate using their model.
+This would be very time consuming in a lab setting, but was easy to simulate using their model.
 As we learn to better visualize and analyze the hidden nodes within deep learning models, our understanding of TF binding motifs and dynamics will likely improve.

 ### Promoters, enhancers, and related epigenomic tasks